Sep 10, 2020

 ABOUT THE AUTHOR

-Joe Grasso, PhD is the Manager for Clinical Quality at Lyra Health and a licensed clinical psychologist.
+Joe Grasso, PhD is the Clinical Director of Partnerships at Lyra Health and a licensed clinical psychologist.
 He specializes in mixed-methods research and evaluation, health care quality improvement and implementation science, and program development.
 Dr. Grasso also provides evidence-based psychotherapy for adults in San Francisco.